The Cybersecurity Policy for Critical Infrastructure Protection was decided by the Cabinet. (Full text)17 June 2022

 The Cybersecurity Strategic Headquarters was established under the Cabinet in November, 2014 for the purpose of effectively and comprehensively promoting cybersecurity policies.
 The Cybersecurity Strategic Headquarters is headed by the Chief Cabinet Secretary, with his deputy - the Minister in charge of Cybersecurity - and composed of the Chairman of the National Public Safety Commission, the other relevant Ministers and knowledgeable experts from academia and business sectors.

-National center of Incident readiness and Strategy for Cybersecurity (NISC) was established in 2015 on the basis of former National Information Security Center (also abbreviated to NISC) acting since 2005, as a secretariat of the abovementioned Cybersecurity Strategy Headquarters in collaboration with the public and private sectors on a variety of activities to create a "free, fair and secure cyberspace".
-NISC plays its leading role as a focal point in coordinating intra-government collaboration and promoting further multi-stakeholder partnership.
+National center of Incident readiness and Strategy for Cybersecurity, “NISC” has been established since 2015 which was formerly called National Information Security Center since 2005, under the same abbreviation “NISC”, as a secretariat of the Cybersecurity Strategy Headquarters, working together with the public and private sectors on a variety of activities to create a "free, fair and secure cyberspace".
+NISC plays its leading role as a focal point in coordinating intra-government collaboration and promoting partnerships between industry, academia, and public and private sectors.

 NISC coordinates cybersecurity policy by formulating